LieBtrau/MegawattKS_Radio_Design_101/detector/TR_pulsecount.md

   <figcaption>S-curve (1 Hz to 100 kHz), 10 ms sweep time</figcaption>
 </figure>
 This detail shows that the S-curve is ok below 100 kHz as well.

+According to the changes made here, the IF2 should be in the range of 100 kHz to 200 kHz.